ZCU104 board

 Preparing SD card

-For easiest setup, get the pre-built SD card image zcu104.img from github releases.
-It has to be loaded to the microSD card.
-To load it to the SD card, insert the card into your PC card slot and find the device name. lsblk can be used to check available devices.
-Example output can look like:
+For a basic, simple setup, get the pre-built SD card image zcu104.img from github releases and load it to a microSD card.
+To load it to the SD card, insert the card into your PC card slot and find the device name. lsblk can be used to check for available devices.
+An example output looks as follows:

 $ lsblk